 While we know that fences can be problematic in many ways, we also know that simple solutions are available.
-Our “Fence Team” is eager to discuss and implement those solutions with many private and public partners in 2016.
+Our “Fence Team” is eager to discuss and implement those solutions with many private and public partners.
 Let us know if you have an unfriendly fence that needs some friendly modification, or if you’d like us to help remove it completely.
-We our grateful to hundreds of volunteers who have helped us remove or modify 183.1 miles of fence over the past 20 years, many of who remain ready to pitch in this summer along with new folks who want to give back to wildlife.
+We are grateful to hundreds of volunteers who have helped us remove or modify over 200 miles of fence over the past two decades, many of whom remain ready to pitch in this summer along with new folks who want to give back to wildlife.

 The sheer volume of fence program work necessitates a core of volunteers who act as the “Fence Team.”
 They help to coordinate volunteer efforts and on-the-ground logistics, ensuring that there is always an experienced fence specialist on every project site.
-JHWF values and will rely upon the commitment of the following individuals to accomplish its work in 2016.
+JHWF values and will rely upon the commitment of the following individuals to accomplish its work.

 Free to Roam